 Take the cost of the least valuable employee benefit off the table for companies.
 In doing so, you can help a greater number of people retire more securely.

-Register for our April 19 webinar where we talk how pension risk transfers can be an effective tool for defined benefit plan sponsors seeking solutions for rising costs and longevity risk.Register Now
+Watch the replay of the webinar where we talk how pension risk transfers can be an effective tool for defined benefit plan sponsors seeking solutions for rising costs and longevity risk.Watch Now

 Mike McGlothlin is a tireless advocate for the retirement planning industry.
 As executive vice president of retirement at Ash Brokerage, he heads a team providing income planning solutions focused on longevity and efficiency.
 He’s also a thought leader who provides guidance and assistance for advisors and broker-dealers navigating marketplace and regulatory changes.
 You can find a collection of his blog posts in his book, “Above the Clouds … Winning Strategies from 30,000 Feet.”